 (coed, grades 2-9) Grade levels are defined as entering grades in Fall 2019.

-Aspiring young writers and creative thinkers are led through thoughtful and energizing processes that encourage exploration of language, genre, story structure, and character development through a variety of writing genres including poetry, realistic fiction, fantasy, and graphic novels.
+Aspiring young writers and creative thinkers are led through thoughtful and energizing processes that encourage exploration of language, story structure, and character development through a variety of writing genres including poetry, realistic fiction, fantasy, graphic novels, and comics.

 Campers swim every day at Cranbrook's Williams Natatorium

 .
 Swim tests are conducted on the first day.
 Campers who fail or prefer not to take the test are supplied with life jackets and remain in the shallow end of the pool.
 Campers are allowed to retake the test at any time.
 The Natatorium staff include a certified pool manager, certified lifeguards, and our trained camp staff who serve as lookouts.
 2019 Update: